vahidhedayati/check_http_content-updated-/README.md

 Try:
 ./web.sh -u http://server/base/app -p 8080 -m text_to_match

+If it fails try something like:
+./web.sh -u http://server/base/app/ -p 8080 -m text_to_match

 The script will work out where to put the port if no port given it will default to 80  if no url give it will default to localhost